-How to Create a Fashion Portfolio that gets you Noticed
+How to Create a Fashion Portfolio That Gets You Noticed

 Here are few questions that may pop up in your mind before you start with your portfolio